zvakanaka/zvakanaka.github.io/posts/mans_search_for_meaning.md

 44\.

-> The attempt to develop a sense of humor and to see things in a humorous light is some kind of a truck learned while mastering the art of living.
+> The attempt to develop a sense of humor and to see things in a humorous light is some kind of a trick learned while mastering the art of living.

 44\.